rebekahhughes97/policeviolence/project_proposal.md

 includes information on individuals killed as a result of police violence, including geographic data, demographic information, and data surrounding the situation of the confrontation.
-There will also be data from the US Crisis Monitor from the Armed Conflict Location and Event Data Project (ACLED).
+There will also be data on the US Crisis Monitor from the Armed Conflict Location and Event Data Project (ACLED).
 This data gives information on police violence specifically during 2020 protests following the death of George Floyd.
-The American Community Survey (ACS) contains sociodemographic information by county, including income.
+The American Community Survey (ACS), which contains sociodemographic information by county, including income, will also be used.

 ### Planned Analyses/ Visualizations/ Coding Challenges